Dark Star (film): Soundtrack

-Dark Stars score mainly consists of electronic music created by Carpenter, using a modular synthesizer.
-In 1980, subsequent to the film's re-release the previous year, a soundtrack album was released, containing not only music, but also sound effects and dialogue from the film.
+Dark Stars score mainly consists of electronic music created by Carpenter, using a EMS VCS 3.In 1980, subsequent to the film's re-release the previous year, a soundtrack album was released, containing not only music, but also sound effects and dialogue from the film.
 The album was remastered for a limited 2016 vinyl rerelease, which included an additional seven-inch record containing remakes and other bonus tracks.

 The song played during the opening and closing credits is "Benson Arizona".
 It concerns a man who travels the galaxy at the speed of light, while missing his beloved back on Earth.
 The music was written by Carpenter, and the lyrics by Bill Taylor.
 The lead vocalist was John Yager, a college friend of Carpenter.
 Yager was not a professional musician, "apart from being in a band in college".
 Benson, Arizona is a real-life location, and has named a county road "Dark Star Road" in honor of the film.
 Additionally, the Valhalla Supermassive VST reverb/delay audio processing unit includes a preset called "Benson Arizona" in tribute to the movie.

 Release

 The completed film premiered on March 30, 1974, at Filmex, the Los Angeles International Film Exposition.
 At the time, Carpenter described the movie as "Waiting for Godot in outer space."
-Harris sold it to Bryanston Pictures, which opened it in fifty theatres on January 16, 1975.
+Harris sold it to Bryanston Pictures, which opened it in fifty theaters on January 16, 1975.

 In June 1979, after Carpenter and O'Bannon had found commercial success with other films, Atlantic Releasing Corporation rereleased Dark Star, noting on a promotional poster that it was "from the author of Alien & the director of Halloween", and including the tagline, "The Ultimate Cosmic Comedy!"